Пропустити навігацію

 Mind Reading

-A delayed reply → interpreted as disinterest or rejection, when the information simply isn’t there.
+• A delayed reply → interpreted as rejection, when the information simply is not there.

 Labeling